astrahalora/a-la-tarantazza/README.md

 - can add a voucher
 - has a form for client details
 - order now button that places the order
+- if products become unavailable while shopping they will be grayed out and shown at the top of the product list

 ![cart](https://images2.imgbox.com/e9/62/ttmLfd6G_o.jpg)